Antiquity of Kannada Language

 Records written in Old Kannada format correspond to the period 800 to 1000 AD.

 Records written in PreOld Kannada format correspond to the period 450 to 800 AD.

-The tables show the evolution of Kannada letters:
+The tables show the evolution of Kannada letters and numerals:

 The script used by Kadambas (5th century AD), the first dynastic rule of Karnataka is recognized as Kadamba script and can be seen in the scripts of 5th century AD.
 Buhler, the famous epigraphist says that the Kadamba script is the earliest form of the present day Kannada script.